naresh-yarli/workflows/AI-Email-Auto-Response-Workflow/README.md

-# AI Email Auto-Response Workflow
+# AI Email Auto-Response Workflow - [Get it for $49](https://yarli.kit.com/products/ai-email-auto-response-workflow)

 > Intelligent email automation that never misses a customer inquiry.
 Automatically classify, label, and respond to emails with AI-powered precision.